Annual Air Conditioning Service

 These are caused by loose connections and overheating.
 This can lead to a sudden loss of heating under peak load conditions.

 Heat Sequence & Control

-Such an issue can cause sudden loss of heating under peak load conditions, damage heating units or shut down entire systems.
+Such an issue can cause a sudden loss of heating under peak load conditions, damage heating units or shut down entire systems.